 A generation-skipping trust is used to transfer money or other assets to someone who is at least 37.5 years younger than you.
 The primary purpose of a generation-skipping trust is to minimize estate taxes and generation-skipping transfer taxes.

 Normally, very wealthy estates have to pay an estate tax each time the estate is passed from one person to another.
-The federal estate tax applies to estates worth more than $11.58 million in 2020 ($11.7 million in 2021) and 12 states (plus Washington, D.C.) levy their own estate taxes.
+The federal estate tax applies to estates worth more than $12.92 million in 2023 and 12 states (plus Washington, D.C.) levy their own estate taxes.
 Some people may try to avoid tax by passing everything to their grandchildren instead of their children, but this also comes with a tax — the generation-skipping transfer tax — which is levied in addition to estate tax.
 A properly constructed generation-skipping trust can help minimize both types of taxes.

 Traditionally, people use a generation-skipping trust to bypass their children and pass assets directly to their grandchildren or even great-grandchildren.
 A recipient of the trust assets is known as a skip person and while grandchildren are common skip persons, the trust beneficiaries don’t have to be related to the grantor (trust creator).
 The beneficiary could even be another trust.
 The only big exception is that your spouse cannot be the trust beneficiary.